 Why is the City doing this?

-The cost of imported water continues to increase, with the price having doubled in the last 7 years.
+The cost of imported water continues to increase.
 At the same time, reliability of this source is not as certain due to drought and environmental challenges.
-A local groundwater source would be more reliable and cost less than imported water.
+A local groundwater source would be more reliable and cost effective than imported water.

 What are the impacts from this project?